ahmedwalid05/FastExcel/README.md

 .Net version 4.5 is required because it uses System.IO.Compression

-Check out the demo project for usage and benchmark testing against EPPlus.
+Check out the demo project for usage and benchmarking.

-This project is not intended to be a replacement for full featured packages like EPPlus, just light weight fast way of interacting with data in Excel.
+This project is not intended to be a replacement for full featured Excel packages with things like formatting, just light weight fast way of interacting with data in Excel.

+Below are a few demos check out https://github.com/mrjono1/FastExcel/blob/master/FastExcelDemo/Program.cs for more.

 ##Write Demo 1
 This demo uses Generic objects, ie any object you wish with public properties